The 3 Factors Decision-Makers Are Looking For in an Agency Partner

 Ten years ago, my conversations with decision-makers almost always focused on results and ROI.
 People would always ask questions like “how much traffic or clicks on my ad can I expect?” or “how many new leads will I get each month?”

-This obsession with ROI made sense since digital was often a newer strategy and these leaders had to ensure that this new-fangled digital marketing thing would pay off.
+This obsession with ROI made sense because digital was often a newer strategy and these leaders had to ensure this new-fangled digital marketing thing would pay off.

 Oh, how we have evolved!
 While results are still obviously still paramount, my conversations with CEOs and CMOs have changed.
 In addition to ROI, I’ve found that three other factors are now equally important in evaluating digital partners.